HOchacha/isHOchacha_working/README.md

 ## Features what I want to add
 - Video Streaming
 - Secure Communication with Enanbling TLS
+  - make some PKI System for trusting between device
 - Some of Network Tricking -> forwarding video stream from edge device to AWS VPC
+  - http://hochacha.com/isworking -> this link could be main page for monitoring video
 - AI recognition for monitoring behavior whether he is concentrating or not
 ## Dependency
 - FFmpeg